Optimal trade execution under small market impact and portfolio liquidation with semimartingale strategies: Problem formulation and main results

-If strict liquidation is required, then Theorem \ref{thmxConv0Specificthm} is sufficient to prove the graph convergence of the state processes in the Hausdorff metric.
-If strict liquidation is not required, an additional argument is needed to prove that the terminal position converges to zero.
-The proof of the following proposition is given in Section \ref{SectXGraphConv}. \begin{prop} For all $\eps>0$ and $\delta>0$, there exists an $\eta_0>0$ such that, for all $\eta\in(0;\eta_0]$ and all $N \in \mathcal N$,
+If strict liquidation is required, then Theorem \ref{thmxConv0Specificthm} is sufficient to prove convergence of the state processes in the Skorohod $\mathcal M_2$ sense.
+Even if liquidation is not required, it turns out that the terminal position converges to zero as $\eta \to 0$.
+Heuristically, this can be seen as follows.